Ngocphuc1910/make10000hours/README.md

 3. Make sure your Supabase project has Email/Password authentication enabled
 4. If you see placeholder errors, run the setup script again to update your credentials

-## Future Enhancements

-This app is part of the make10000hours project, which will be expanded to include:

-- Projects management for tracking progress toward 10,000 hours
-- Advanced analytics and reporting
-- Kanban board for task management
-- Gamification features
-- Distraction blocking
-- Social features

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.